AlexanderDzhoganov/Skylines-Sapphire/README.md

 </UIView>
 ```

-will change the size and position of `TSBar` as well as hide (isVisible = false) the `Sprite` component within it.
+Assuming that the component named `TSBar` exists and it has a child component named `Sprite` the module above will change the size and position of `TSBar` as well as hide (isVisible = false) its `Sprite` child.

 ### 5. Testing and publishing your skin

 **5.1** Testing

-It's very painless to make changes to your skin and test them out.
-Start C:S and you should see your new skin in the Sapphire skins list.
-Enable your skin and use the 'Reload active skin' button to reload any changes live.
-This allows you to work on your skin without restarting the game.
+Sapphire is designed so that it is very easy and painless to make changes to your skin and test them out live.
+- Start C:S and you should see your new skin in the Sapphire skins list.
+- Enable your skin and use the 'Reload active skin' button to reload any changes live.

+This method allows you to work on your skin without restarting the game.
+Using the reload button will reload any and all XML and PNG files associated with your skin.

 **The ModTools console (opened by pressing F7) is very useful in pinpointing any errors in your XML, as it will print out descriptive error messages when you try to re-load your skin.
 Make sure that "Use ModTools Console", "Hook Unity's logging" and "Log exceptions to console" are all checked in the ModTools main menu (Ctrl+Q).**